 - Have had a baby in the past 6 months

-- Parents, step-parents, guardians, and foster parents of infants and children under 5 on behalf of their children
+- Foster parents of infants and children under 5 on behalf of their children

 You can apply for WIC even if you are: